Menu

 Other areas of learning:

-This term the children will be learning various skills in athletics and it will be their turn to do Forest Schools in the second week of term.
-P.E will continue to be on a Wednesday and Thursday, with Forest Schools being all Thursday afternoon.
+This term the children will be learning various skills in tennis and orienteering in the first half of term.
+In the second half of term, they will start a unit on Athletics and fitness and it will be their turn to do Forest Schools.
+P.E will continue to be on a Thursday and Friday with Forest School starting on Thursdays after half term.

-This term we have two units to complete.
-Design and Technology will be using crumble boards to wire up lighting circuits and Art will be sculpture and jewellery - looking in particular at the Benin bronzes and decorative items that royalty in the Kingdom of Benin used to adorn themselves with.
+In Art will be mastering all techniques including sketching, shading, painting and pattern making across the year which will culminate in planning a sculpture and or jewellery - looking in particular at the Benin bronzes and decorative items and fabrics that royalty in the Kingdom of Benin used to adorn themselves with.

 In Music this half term, our theme will be respecting each other through composition.

 Personal, Social and Health Education is not only taught as a standalone lesson but runs through everything we do.
-The children will be following our Jigsaw scheme.
-This term's unit is about 'Changing Me' This unit deals with puberty, sex education and growing up.
-You will have received a letter about this to your email address from Mrs Loxton.
+The children will be following our Jigsaw scheme and also doing a lot of PSHE to help with transition.
+After half term the unit is about 'Changing Me' This unit deals with puberty, sex education and growing up.
+You will receive a letter about this to your email address from Mrs Loxton.
 We will start this unit on the second week of term and as our timetable changes a fair bit due to transition activities each week, I will inform you which day it will taught on in our weekly notices at the end of each week.

 The children will be studying 'Me in the world' in French this term.
 Bilton will also be coming in to deliver a secondary school French taster session.

-In Spring 2, the children will be using Purple Mash to develop their coding skills.
+In Summer, the children will be using Purple Mash to develop their coding skills.
 They will also be quizzing and learning about networks.

 Comprehension tasks for the half term or after